 Volume II of the Petroleum Engineering Handbook provides a wealth of resourceful information on resolving the eight issues we’ve discussed.
 However, Chapter 10 of the handbook offers even more detail on how to fix some of the drilling issues that operators face.
 Learn more below.

 Drill Pipe Protection from MSI Also Helps Operators Take Preventative Measures

 Operators can also protect their drill pipes and other drilling equipment with the wide range of Guardian™ drill pipe protection products from MSI.
 Our top-quality products include durable plastic and steel pipe protectors, bumper rings, pipe chocks, and Rhino tubular handling systems.
 Our products primarily help prevent issues like pipe thread damage, corrosion, and certain pipe failures.

-You can conveniently discover more information online, or speak with one of our experts today for immediate assistance.
+You can conveniently discover more information online.
 Give us a call toll-free at 1-877-276-9208.
 MSI Pipe Protection Technologies is an NOV/Tuboscope Company, and we’re proud to help you deliver all day, every day.